Selling

 An even better example might be a pool.
 If you're a person who simply has to have one - fine.
 Put in a pool.
 But it's probably worth checking with a real estate professional first, just to make sure you fully understand that adding the pool might actually lessen the property's value and make it more difficult to sell should you later decide to move.
 That's the reality in many markets.
 That doesn't necessarily mean you shouldn't do it, especially if you're planning to live in the home for the rest of your life.
 It just means it's worth knowing the cost and salability impacts at the front end - even if they're not going to deter you from pursuing the project.

-The "type-B" home improvement project is pursued primarily to increase the property's salability.
+Really need to do it The "type-B" home improvement project is pursued primarily to increase the property's salability.
 In turn, this often increases your return on investment.
 A good real estate agent can advise you of possible improvements that will attract more potential buyers and also pay for themselves either through increasing the home's value or through shortening the time it takes to sell the home.

 Here we're typically talking about projects such as: painting - either because the existing paint is in bad shape or is an unusual color; replacing carpets - again because of age, color or style; repairing or resurfacing a cracked driveway or sidewalk; refacing kitchen cabinets; and trimming or removing overgrown or unattractive landscaping.